percona/pmm/docs/setting-up/server/docker.md

     percona/pmm-server:2
     ```

-4. In a web browser, visit `https://localhost:443` to see the PMM user interface.
+4. Visit `https://localhost:443` to see the PMM user interface in a web browser.
 (If you are accessing the docker host remotely, replace `localhost` with the IP or server name of the host.)

 ## Backup